 Where: Los Angeles, California

 Why We're Excited: A contemporary desert oasis has landed at the center of West Adams, one of LA’s oldest and most historic neighborhoods.
 Surrounded by a serene interior courtyard with an outdoor pool, boutique fitness studio, and forthcoming restaurant and wine bar by Danny Elmaleh, the hotel is modern and free-spirited, designed in rich earth tones and mid-century furnishings.
-While WeHo, Santa Monica, and Beverly Hills are typically the destinations favored by new hotels companies, Alsace deserves credit for staking a claim on an emerging neighborhood with great nightlife, Japanese cuisine, and a modern music scene.
+While WeHo, Santa Monica, and Beverly Hills are typically the destinations favored by new hotels companies, Alsace deserves credit for staking a claim on an emerging neighborhood with great nightlife, global cuisine, and a modern music scene.

 Where: Greenough, Montana

 Why We're Excited: That we've loved The Resort at Paws Up forever makes their new, adults-only hotel nestled within 37,000 acres of untouched Montana gorgeousness make The Green O an easy entry onto our YES PLEASE list.
 A dozen cabins — "Haus" is their term for them — are configured in four categories — Green, Light, Round, and Tree — all designed to blend into the surrounding pines.
 The food is local; the cooking is over a live first.
 When it's warm out, you'll spend days along 100 miles of trails — on a bike, horseback, or an easy walk; take in 100-mile views of the Swan Range and Garnet Mountains from a hot air balloon; and fly fish, canoe, swim, and tube along the Blackfoot River.
 You can much of that on snow in the winter, including more on skis and skates.